cedar-policy/cedar-docs/docs/collections/_schema/schema.md

 You define the types of your application's principal and resource entities via entity type declarations, and its actions via action declarations.
 Optionally, you can define type names in common type declarations and reference those names as types in other places in the schema.
 For example, a common practice is to name a shared record type in this way and refer it, e.g., in entity attribute declarations.

-Declarations (e.g, entity types) of a namespace must be qualified with its name to be referred in other namespaces.
-They can be referred in qualified or unqualified forms within the same namespace.
-For example, you can only refer the entity type `Table` declared in the namespace `ExampleCo::Database1` as `ExampleCo::Database1::Table` in the namespace `ExampleCo::Database2`.
+Declarations (e.g. entity types) of a namespace must be qualified with its name to be referred in other namespaces.
+They can be referenced in qualified or unqualified forms within the same namespace.
+For example, you can only reference the entity type `Table` declared in the namespace `ExampleCo::Database1` as `ExampleCo::Database1::Table` in the namespace `ExampleCo::Database2`.

 If you change a declared namespace in your schema you will need to change the entity types appearing in your policies and/or in other namespaces declared in your schema to instead reference the changed namespace.